 - Group Number — identifies the specific benefits of your plan.

 - Plan Type — e.g., HMO, PPO, HSA (click here for more information on plan types)

 - Co-Pay amounts for various services — e.g., Primary Care Provider, Specialist, Emergency Room — this is the amount you will owe when you get health care.

 - Prescription Group # and Co-Pay — Information about your prescription benefit including your group # and the amount you will owe for each prescription you fill.
 A different co-pay may be specified for generic vs. brand name medications.

-- A Phone Number to call the insurer if you have questions about your coverage, need help finding a provider, or need other information.
+- A Phone Number and Website where you can get help with questions about your coverage, finding a provider, or other information.

 Summary Plan Description